-Other Factors Affecting Our Performance
+Factors Affecting Our Performance

-Other key business and marketplace factors, independent of the health and economic impact of public health emergencies such as the COVID-19 pandemic and macroeconomic conditions, impact our business.
 To analyze our business performance, determine financial forecasts and help develop long-term strategic plans, we focus on the factors described below.
 While each of these factors presents significant opportunity for our business, collectively, they also pose important challenges that we must successfully address in order to sustain our growth, improve our operating results and achieve and maintain our profitability.